Identification and cookies

 Name | Content | Example | Life span* |

-*In Safari, the lifespan of all cookies created with javascript is a maximum of 7 days.
+*In Safari, the lifespan of all cookies created with JavaScript is a maximum of 7 days, but this can be extended using server-side cookies (see below).

 Important to remember during implementation